Mirroraculous/Mirroraculous/README.md

 When all set up, you can run the server with `go run main.go` when in the root directory of the project.

+### Running tests

+To run the tests in go, run `go test ./...` to test all files.
+Flags can be added such as `-v` for verbose and `-cover` for package coverage.
+The command `go test -v -cover ./...` will show the verbose coverage report and is recomended.

 ## Mirraculous Style Guides